Tom Zé

-Antônio José Santana Martins (born 11 October 1936), known professionally as Tom Zé ([ˈtõ ˈzɛ]), is a Brazilian singer-songwriter, multi-instrumentalist, and composer who was influential in the Tropicália movement of 1960s Brazil.
+Antônio José Santana Martins (born 11 October 1936), known professionally as Tom Zé ([ˈtõ ˈzɛ]), Born in Irará, Bahia, is a Brazilian singer-songwriter, multi-instrumentalist, and composer who was influential in the Tropicália movement of 1960s Brazil.
 After the peak of the Tropicália period, Zé went into relative obscurity: it was only in the 1990s, when musician and Luaka Bop label head David Byrne discovered Zé's 1975 album Estudando o Samba and then released reissues of his work, that Zé returned to performing and releasing new material.

 Early life and career

 Tom Zé grew up in the small town of Irará, Bahia in the dry sertão region of the country's Northeast.
 He would later claim that his hometown was "pre-Gutenbergian", as information was primarily transferred through oral communication.
 As a child, he was influenced by Brazilian musicians such as Luiz Gonzaga and Jackson do Pandeiro.
 Zé became interested in music by listening to the radio, and moved to the state capital of Salvador to pursue a degree.
 He later relocated to São Paulo and began his career in popular music there.